-> But with the comeback of Dhawan after the quadrennial tournament, his position was again put under the knife.
+But with the comeback of Dhawan after the World Cup, his position was again put under the knife.
 This time, instead of a demotion, Rahul was dropped from the playing eleven altogether.
 Dhawan and Rohit opened in the first two T20Is of the three-match series which India won on the West Indies tour and the team management gave Rahul a consoling chance in the third match where he scored 20 off 18.

-> After sitting out against South Africa in the T20 series at home, Rahul came back in the team as captain Kohli skipped the T20I series against Bangladesh.
+After sitting out against South Africa in the T20 series at home, Rahul came back in the team as captain Kohli skipped the T20I series against Bangladesh.
 With Rohit Sharma and Dhawan in full flow, Rahul was asked to bat at number three.
 He failed to grab much success!

 Rahul went back to his Karnataka colours and amassed 598 runs at an average of 66.5 with the highest score of 131 in the Vijay Hazare Trophy.
 In the T20 competition of Syed Mushtaq Ali Trophy, the right-hander amassed 313 runs while scoring more than 50 in every match.

 Another injury for Dhawan meant Rahul got his favourite position back in the next limited-overs series against the West Indies.
 His T20I scores were 62, 11 and 91, while the ODI numbers stood staggering at 6, 102 and 77.
 He followed them with 45 and 54 in India’s next T20 series against Sri Lanka, planting a sweet-yet-unwanted headache in the minds of the Indian thinktank.